YiguoHe/SAR-TEXT/README.md

 This is the official repository of the paper:

-> **SAR-TEXT: A Large-Scale SAR Image-Text Dataset Built with SAR-Narrator and Progressive Transfer Learning**
+> **SAR-TEXT: A Large-Scale SAR Image-Text Dataset Built with SAR-Narrator and A Progressive Learning Strategy for Downstream Tasks**（https://arxiv.org/abs/2507.18743）

 It includes: